sunithasomanna/ODIM/README.md

     ```

-6. Update the following mandatory parameters in the plugin configuration file:
+6. Update the following parameters in the plugin configuration file:

    - **hostname**: Hostname of the cluster node where the Dell plugin will be installed.
    - **lbHost**: IP address of the cluster node where the Dell plugin will be installed for one node cluster configuration.
 For three node cluster configuration,  lbHost is the virtual IP address configured in Nginx and Keepalived.
    - **lbPort**: Default port is 30084 for one node cluster configuration.
 For three node cluster configuration, lbPort is the Nginx API node port configured in the Nginx plugin configuration file.
    - **dellPluginRootServiceUUID**: RootServiceUUID to be used by the Dell plugin service.

-   Other parameters can either be empty or have default values.
+   Other parameters can have default values.
 Optionally, you can update them with values based on your requirements.
 For more information on each parameter, see [Plugin configuration parameters](#plugin-configuration-parameters).

 7. Generate the Helm package for the Dell plugin on the deployment node.